By Alice Hunter Morrison, Moroccan-based Journalist, winner of Best Africa Blog, RunUltra, and Special Correspondent to Hope So Bright

 However, Ahansal will be training for Badwater.
 “I am focusing on three types of training,“ he said.
 “Heat, mountains, and altitude.
 The heat should be no problem as it regularly reaches these kinds of temperatures in Zagora, my home.
 As for the mountains, I am going to be running the route of the trail marathon that is in Morocco at the end of May, the Trans Atlas Marathon.
 To prepare for the altitude I will spend some time running in the High Atlas and go up Mount Toubkal, which is 4,167 m.

 For someone who has triumphed so often at the Marathon des Sables, will Badwater still pose a challenge?
 I asked.

-Ahansal is running to support children who suffer with autism.
+Ahansal is running to support children who suffer from autism.
 I asked him if that was a problem in Morocco also.
 “It never used to be,” he said.
-“Before, children walked to school and ate dates, bread and oil.
+“Before, children walked to school and ate dates, bread, and oil.
 They moved around a lot.
-But now, we go everywhere in cars and it is all about fast food – kids are always asking to eat at McDonalds.”
+But now, we go everywhere in cars and it is all about fast food – kids are always asking to eat at McDonald’s.”

 For the race itself, Ahansal’s aim is to try and win the race.
 It will be very difficult he acknowledges as the competition is tough, but he hopes that his experiences in the desert with the Marathon des Sables and in the mountains with the Trans Atlas Marathon will stand him in good stead.